-- Detailed technical design, as well as specific requirements for supervision and monitoring of projects undertaken shall be completed by a multidisciplinary team.
+- Alternative methods which replicate the natural environment shall be given preference over "hard" alternatives wherever possible, and, all projects should evaluate opportunities for enhancement of terrestrial or aquatic habitats as part of project design - Detailed technical design, as well as specific requirements for supervision and monitoring of projects undertaken shall be completed by a multidisciplinary team.
 Collectively this team should possess all of the necessary qualifications to address technical issues surrounding the implementation of the undertaking. - Remedial project design shall strive to re-establish, maintain or enhance the natural function (both biological and physical) and appearance of the watercourse or shoreline and associated features (floodplain, valley, wetlands, beaches etc.) while recognizing and preserving existing cultural and archaeological features of significance in the project's study area. - Remedial measures shall be designed based on a thorough understanding of the biological, physical and hydrologic characteristics of the watercourse or the coastal processes of the lake.
 Characteristics include ecosystem structures/features, functions, boundaries and thresholds.
 Where remedial works are necessary in a riverine situation, the solution shall be developed based upon an appropriate river reach or valley system.
 Likewise, in a shoreline situation, the entire littoral cell will be considered. - During rehabilitation, provide for the re-establishment of vegetative cover within the shoreline or valley system, particularly adjacent to the watercourse (riparian zone) or shoreline (backshore).
-Vegetation re-establishment shall be compatible with the existing, local, or disrupted community and efforts should be made to use native species of the local flora. - The design of remedial works, involving migratory corridors, shall strive to ensure preservation or enhancement of the migratory character of the feature.
+Vegetation re-establishment shall be compatible with the existing, local, or disrupted community and efforts should be made to use native species of the local flora. - The design of remedial works, involving migratory corridors, shall strive to ensure preservation or enhancement of the migratory character of the feature for flora, fauna and human activity, where appropriate.
 This includes the valley system, watercourse and shoreline interface both for terrestrial and aquatic fauna. - In identifying the objectives for the aquatic/terrestrial environments, the potential quality of the ecosystem, as well as its existing condition, shall be considered.